bgoonz/gists-revamp/_CURRENT/f2848ccb/leetcode.md

 ### Solution:

-It's all about hashing the words.
+It’s all about hashing the words.

 #### ONE